Understanding acne, and how our certified organic skin care can help you manage it.

-Understanding acne, and how our certified organic skin care can help you manage it.

 Amount of linoleic acid:

 Linoleic acid is one of the essential fatty acids (read more about the role of essential fatty acids in skin in our blog here) that is critical for the proper formation of the skin’s barrier.
-Acne sufferers have a reduced level of linoleic acid in their skin, and it seems that a reduced level of linoleic acid in sebum can result in the abnormal formation of keratin.
+Acne sufferers have a reduced level of linoleic acid in their skin, and it seems that a deficiency of linoleic acid in sebum can result in the abnormal formation of keratin.
 This abnormal keratinisation could contribute to the formation of the keratin plug that precedes comedo formation.

 Because linoleic acid has a critical role in the skin’s barrier function, a reduction can make the pilosebaceous unit more permeable to inflammatory substances - so these is some evidence that a linoleic acid deficiency makes the pilosebaceous unit more prone to inflammation. (summarised in 2).

 Finally, linoleic acid has an inhibitory effect on the enzyme 5-α-reductase (3), which converts testosterone to its more active form 5-α-dihydrotestosterone.
 Therefore a deficiency of linoleic acid in the pilosebaceous unit could result in increased androgen activity in the sebaceous gland, and therefore lead to increased sebum production.
 Interestingly, in one study (4), the application of linoleic acid to the skin of patients with mild acne over the period of a month was associated with a 25% reduction in the size of microcomedones.